Olympus 14-42mm f/3.5-5.6 II M.Zuiko Digital

 7.5/10 average of 6 review(s) Build Quality 6.3/10 Image Quality 7.8/10

-It was poorly built and eventually broke and would only shoot at short focal lengths due to a break in an internal ribbon cable.
-The retracting design sometimes lost me shots.
+It was poorly built and broke after only moderate use: would only shoot at short focal lengths due to a break in an internal ribbon cable.
+The retracting design (which probably contributed to the cable failure that killed the lens) sometimes lost me s

 It's all in the pros/cons above.
 Mine was the MSC version.
 Its build wasn't confidence-inspiring and it broke after moderate use.